isaac-sim/OmniIsaacGymEnvs/docs/examples/rl_examples.md

 A variation of the Cartpole task showcases the usage of RGB image data as observations.
 This example can be launched with command line argument `task=CartpoleCamera`.
 Note that to use camera data as observations, `enable_cameras` must be set to `True` in the task config file.
 In addition, the example must be run with the `omni.isaac.sim.python.gym.camera.kit` app file provided under `apps`, which applies necessary settings to enable camera training.
 By default, this app file will be used automatically when `enable_cameras` is set to `True`.
+Due to this limitation, this example is currently not available in the extension workflow.

 Config files used for this task are: